purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

     \definecolor{ShallowMagenta}{rgb}{.4,.1,.4}
 ---

 There are many code snippets in this blog post.
 You can [download them from a repo](https://github.com/purplesyringa/site/tree/recovering-garbled-bitcoin-addresses/blog/recovering-garbled-bitcoin-addresses).
+The finished project is available [here](https://github.com/purplesyringa/btccaserestore/).

 ---